 Hire a Property Management Company

 Hiring a property manager is the best strategy to go with if you haven’t familiarized yourself with the North Carolina landlord-tenant laws.
-A good company will help maintain your property and ensure that rental operations are in line with all the relevant laws.
+A good company will help maintain your property and ensure that rental operations are in line with all the relevant federal fair housing law.

 Summary

-Landlords, tenants, and real estate agents need to stay informed of the Fair Housing Act and other rental laws.
+Landlords, tenants, and real estate agents need to stay informed of the FHA and other federal fair housing laws to avoid fair housing complaints.
 These include the warranty of habitability, security deposit rules, landlord entry rules, property insurance rules, and the fair credit reporting act.

 Disclaimer: This blog isn’t a substitute for professional legal advice.
 If you have a specific question, get in touch with a qualified attorney or an experienced property management company.